spandex-project/spandex/README.md

 integrate with.
 We are still under active development, working on moving to a more standard/generic implementation of the internals.
 Contributions welcome!

+## 3.0 Release

+The 3.0 release only involves ensuring that you're using the latest adapter, which will be explicit in its dependency on a spandex version.
+This major version was done only to solve for breaking changes between the adapter and spandex core, in order to honor semver and also not break everyone's installation.

 ## 2.0 Upgrade Guide

 This is Datadog-specific since that's currently the only adapter.